 - 1. An acceptable internship is one that expects the student to: - a.
 Make a deliberate application of one's academic knowledge and skills. - b.
 Continue to learn as stimulated by the problems and issues encountered. - c.
-Grow in one's personal maturity and confidence in one's abilities. - Develop empathy with and understanding of persons, groups, and settings typically not encountered on campus. - The proposed internship must embody significant academic purpose and content, equal in quality to a regular course, yet be of such a nature that it cannot be obtained within the existing course structure. - 3.
+Grow in one's personal maturity and confidence in one's abilities. - d.
+Develop empathy with and understanding of persons, groups, and settings typically not encountered on campus. - 2.
+The proposed internship must embody significant academic purpose and content, equal in quality to a regular course, yet be of such a nature that it cannot be obtained within the existing course structure - 3.
 It is conducted under joint supervision of a Bethel faculty member and an onsite supervisor.
 Both parties agree on the specific objectives and assignments before beginning and jointly evaluate the student's work during the experience and at the end.
 There should be a plan for ongoing processing of the experience (log, weekly meetings, etc.).
 It is expected that the Bethel faculty supervisor will meet at least bi-weekly with the student. - 4.
 The internship position may be part-time or full-time and may be salaried or non-salaried.
 Routine jobs or work that repeats experience does not qualify for an academic credit internship.
 The work must provide an opportunity to meet academic/educational objectives. - 5.
 The student must meet the following criteria: - a.
 Declare a major or minor in the department of the internship being proposed. - Hold junior, senior, or graduate standing.
 Individual departments may permit qualified sophomores to undertake exploratory internships under special circumstances. - c.
-Have a minimum of 10 credit hours completed in the department. - d.
+Have a minimum of 10 credit hours completed in the department.

+- d.
 Have a minimum cumulative GPA of 3.0 and a 3.0 GPA in the major.
 Individual departments may require a higher GPA. - e.
 Meet additional criteria as established by each department. - 6.
 An internship must be two to four credits with the following minimum time required onsite:

 Two-credit internship 90 hours

 Three-credit internship 135 hours

 Four-credit internship 180 hours

 - A maximum of nine credits in internships may be taken.
 Each separate internship must have goals and objectives different than the prior ones taken for credit. - 8.
-Internships are graded S/U (see: Grading System). - 9.
+Internships are graded S/U (see: Grading System). - Students in internships which cannot be completed in one term, will be given a grade of incomplete at the end of that term and automatically registered in no more than 1 additional extension term.
+The extension term may incur additional charges. - 10.
 This policy identifies minimum college-wide requirements.
-Departments may choose to supplement this with additional requirements. - 10.
+Departments may choose to supplement this with additional requirements. - 11.
 Students must submit a completed and signed Contract for Academic Internship to their student success advisor for approval no later than the final day of the preceding semester.
 The form is available through the Office of Student Success & Retention.

-Curricular Practical Training
+Curriculuar Practical Training